agilecrm/agile-popups/README.md

 - Is: You need to provide a complete URL here.
 This condition is true when the input URL completely matches the referrer of the current web page.
 - Matches: This condition evaluates to true if the referrer URL contains the input string.
 You do not need to provide a complete URL here.

-####Visit
+####Show
-- First time: The visitor on the web page is visiting the page for the first time.
+- Every time: The action is performed everytime
+- Once per session: The action is performed once per session (till browser is reopened).
+Session cookie is stored to ensure that it's being shown only once.
-- Recurring: The visitor has visited the web page more than once in a session.
+- Only Once: The visitor is shown only once per browser.

 ###Contact Data